 The Burning Barrel is about creation.
-In nature, new life comes forth, experiences its purpose, and returns to the Earth to begin anew, completing the cycle.
-As stewards of this place, we participate in this process each day, season, and year as we build and grow on the land.
-We invite you to experience the balance of the Elements and remember your vital relationships with real food and one another.
+In nature, new life comes forth, experiences its purpose, and returns to the Earth to begin again, continuing the cycle.

 Offerings